loarabia/weather/README.md

 ## Your Job

+Your first job is to ensure that you can compile and run the application "as is".
+This will ensure that your environment is correctly set up for the tasks ahead.

 Write a backend that loads and stores the favorites list in the Azure cloud.

 * Your backend must support multiple users, as defined by the Facebook Access Token.